Statistical Inference for Noisy Incomplete Binary Matrix: Model and Estimation

 Given data $\{Y_{ij}:z_{ij} = 1, i = 1, ..., N, j = 1, ..., J\}$, the log-likelihood function for parameters $\theta = (\theta_1, ..., \theta_N)^T$ and $\beta = (\beta_1, ..., \beta_J)^T$ takes the form

 The identifiability of parameters $\theta$ and $\beta$ is subject to a location shift.
-That is, the distribution of data remains unchanged, if we add a common constant to all the $\theta_i$ and $\beta_j$, as the likelihood function in \eqref{eq: likelihood-M} only depends on the all differences $\theta_i - \beta_j$.
+That is, the distribution of data remains unchanged if we add a common constant to all the $\theta_i$ and $\beta_j$, as the likelihood function in \eqref{eq: likelihood-M} only depends on all the differences $\theta_i - \beta_j$.
 To avoid ambiguity, we require $\sum_{i=1}^N\theta_i=0$ in the rest.
-We point out that this requirement does not play a role when we draw inference about any linear form of $M$, as the location shift of $\theta$ and $\beta$ does not affect the value of $M$.
+We point out that this requirement does not play a role when we draw inferences about any linear form of $M$ as the location shift of $\theta$ and $\beta$ does not affect the value of $M$, but it does involve when we draw inference on $\theta$ or $\beta$.
 We estimate $\theta$ and $\beta$ by the maximum likelihood estimator

-The maximum likelihood estimator of $\theta$ and $\beta$ further leads to the maximum likelihood estimator of $M$, $\hat m_{ij} = \hat \theta_i - \hat \beta_j$.
-It is easy to see that \eqref{eq:mle} is a convex optimization problem.
-Thanks to the low-rank structure of $M$, this problem can be efficiently solved by performing alternating maximization, as often used for estimating low-rank matrices \citep{chen2019joint,chen2019structured,udell2016generalized}.
-Such an algorithm is implemented for the numerical experiments, whose details are provided in Algorithm \ref{alg} below.